rysh/blog/content/about/index.md

 I want to share my knowledge of software development based on experience and practice, having done tens of thousands of coding lines and thousands of refactorings per year over the years.

 I use Twitter a lot, so feel free to talk to me.
-I usually tweet in Japanese, but if you speak in English, I will respond in English.
+I usually tweet in Japanese, but if you speak in English, I will respond accordingly.

 I'm not very good at English, so please forgive me if I'm wrong.
 I would be happy to point out any mistakes.